 “So it became a really great support system where we could talk to each other about health and safety protocols and the PPP loan.”

 They have worked closely with Event Santa Cruz, the Economic Development Department and the Santa Cruz Police Department to transform the empty parking lot at 1111 Soquel Avenue into a thriving, fun-filled event.

 A year and a half later, McMoran says it feels like “a new breath of life” has come through the neighborhood.
 And to her, that neighborhood is Midtown.

 “To me, it’s confusing for tourists to understand ‘Seabright Neighborhood’ entails everything that’s happening on Soquel all the way down to the beach,” says the MBA member.
 “So a lot of us felt that this little section here, that’s walkable, let’s call it ‘Midtown.’”

 Summer Duppen, owner and proprietor of Tomboy Clothing on Soquel, agrees.

 “In the early ‘80s it was always Midtown” remembers Duppen, who has lived in the neighborhood since birth.
 “And it’s always been the heart of Santa Cruz.”

-MIDTOWN FRIDAYS RUNS THROUGH OCTOBER 29.
+MIDTOWN FRIDAYS RUNS FROM JUNE 30 to September 30.
 CLICK HERE FOR A FULL CALENDAR OF EVENT & VENDORS.

 So what do you think?
 Is it Midtown, Seabright or the Eastside?
 Put your comments below.